 4. Identify your target audience.

 Defining your target market is an important part of starting a new business.
 There are several demographic maps you can use to identify your key audience, whether you plan to market locally or in a wider geographic range.
-The Census Bureau has its own apps to help, as do sites like American FactFinder.
+The Census Bureau has its own apps and data search to help.
 This information is especially useful if you’re planning on marketing locally, since it will tell you the areas of town where your ideal age group likely is.
 Say you’re interested in opening a business that will primarily cater to retirees, you will want to focus on the part of town most likely to attract that population.

 You can also study the keywords and ads used by specific businesses in your field using tools like SERanking’s Competitor SEO/PPC research tool.
 If you have time to create a quick survey and post it on your own social media accounts, a tool like SurveyMonkey can help you not only create the polls you need, but easily study the data they provide.
 These tools are ideal for getting instant information in time to take action on it.